 Apprentice Network Operator

 I applied to work for Welsh Water because I was looking for an opportunity to build a career for myself within a big company in Wales.
-Welsh Water has a good reputation for looking after their employees and I was also drawn to them as they’re a not for profit company with no shareholders.
-Welsh Water is in charge of its own decisions and innovations, which means it can spend any profits on improving the service it gives to customers.
+Welsh Water has a good reputation for looking after their employees and I was also drawn to them, as they’re a not for profit company with no shareholders.
+Welsh Water is in charge of its own decisions and innovations, which means it can invest more money in improving the service it gives to customers.

-I applied for the position of apprentice network operator to try and build a career for myself.
-The role suited me perfectly as it combined on the job training with an experienced colleague and an element of classroom learning.
-This meant that I wouldn’t be thrown in the deep end and that I’d have time to learn and develop for 18 months and then be ready to go out on my own.
+The role suited me perfectly as it combined on-the-job training with an experienced colleague and an element of classroom learning.
+This meant that I wouldn’t be thrown into the deep end,so that I’d have time to learn and develop for 18 months and then be ready to go out on my own.

-One of the things I love most about my role is that every day is different as we travel to different places every day and do a wide range of tasks.
+One of the things I love most about my role is that every day is different as we travel to a variety of places and do a wide range of tasks.
 There are many different things I have to do in my role such as clearing blockages, retrievals, sewer surveys, odour complaints and routine maintenance.
 I enjoy doing retrievals as my colleague Geraint has created his own gadgets to retrieve things such as rods or bricks that are stuck in drains and sewers.
-This saves thousands of pounds as it means the company doesn’t have to dig down to remove them.
-I’m only the second person in the whole world to use these gadgets for retrievals which is a pretty good feeling!
+This saves thousands of pounds as it means the company doesn’t have to dig down to remove the blockages.
+I’m only the second person in the whole world to use these gadgets for retrievals, which is a pretty good feeling!
 I meet different people every day and I find it very rewarding when we can help customers, deal with their problems and alleviate their stress.

 I would say to people thinking of applying for this role – Do it!
 Applying to work for Welsh Water is one of the best things I’ve ever done and I would recommend it to anyone.
 Working for Welsh Water isn’t just a job, it’s a chance to build a career for yourself.